rickjarrell/backupblog/_pages/about.md

 Hey, I'm Rick.

-I've spent my entire career building digital media and software products.
+I build digital media and software products.

-Most of all, I enjoy helping people be more effective at work with better products, technology, and processes.

 When not working, I watch a lot of NBA, snowboard, golf, and play with my dog.